Laila. The suffering the girl goes through drives her insane and eventually turns her into an Empty Shell.

 To be fair, the Tarsus IV massacre is straight from TOS canon.

 Eddard.
 He's captured by Trowzer's forces (although rescued later on), some of his friends are killed, his village is burned down by Dracolin and his mother is presumably killed, he kills someone merely because he was angry, and then the only Yoshi he considered to be his father is executed right in front of him.
-To top all that off, Eddard gets his brains blown, which is especially jarring since the author made it seem like he'd end up surviving through the story.
+To top all that off, Eddard gets his brains blown out, which is especially jarring since the author made it seem like he'd end up surviving through the story.

 Black.
 It isn't until around chapter 51 that this trope hits him hard, and it gets worse as the story progresses.
 By chapter 55, Black is completely broken, and he even went as far as to list every single bad thing that has happened to him since Yellow died.